Krastanov/labwebsite/_pages/undergrad-qis-quiz.md

 ### State Vectors

 Consider two bits for which we know with complete certainty that they are in state `00`.
-What is the state vector representing them (in the sense of classical probability)?
+What is the state vector representing them (in the sense of a vector that represents a classical probability distribution over possible states)?

 ### Stochastic Matrix Compilation